leomarcov/labadmin/README.md

 Each execution has 5 stages: discover, host selection, action selection, action parametrization and action monitorization.

 ## Discover
-Discover stage search current IP for each host MAC in config file and checks the net state (OFF, ON and listening in configured port or ON but not listening).
+Discover stage search current IP for each host MAC in lab config file and checks the net state (OFF, ON and listening in configured port or ON but not listening).

 Once all network info has been recollected labadmin shows a grid map according the position configured for each host and his actual state.